-to help it guide and monitor its research.
+At the time of our report, we found that PSCR's research process generally aligned with key phases of sound research programs identified by leading national organizations, including the American Evaluation Association and the National Academy of Sciences.
+For example, PSCR has established a structured process for developing research priorities that includes both internal and external stakeholders, and has identified criteria it uses to help it select the research areas to fund and procedures to help it guide and monitor its research.
 Similarly, FirstNet has determined its research priorities to date based on its network-planning needs and in consultation with internal and external stakeholders, and worked with the PSCR to define criteria to help it select research areas.
-In our report, we found that the majority of stakeholders we contacted were satisfied with the planning efforts to ensure the reliability, security, and interoperability of the network.
+Further, we found that the majority of stakeholders we contacted were satisfied with the planning efforts to ensure the reliability, security, and interoperability of the network.
 However, many stakeholders also said that there is much remaining uncertainty about how this will be implemented in practice.
 Additionally, one public safety official we contacted told us that FirstNet and its contractor will have to balance the costs associated with implementing features that make the network reliable and secure with the need to establish compelling and competitively priced service packages and fees that will encourage user adoption of the network.
-11 Indeed, numerous stakeholders we contacted cited the cost of subscribing to the network as a key factor affecting user adoption, noting that the pricing must be comparable to what they pay for commercial service now, that budgets are constrained in the public safety community, or that local governments do not want costs to increase.
+Indeed, numerous stakeholders we contacted cited the cost of subscribing to the network as a key factor affecting user adoption, noting that the pricing must be comparable to what they pay for commercial service now, that budgets are constrained in the public safety community, or that local governments do not want costs to increase.
 Further, commercial carriers could choose to compete with FirstNet.
 FirstNet has stated that it expects AT&T to provide services at a competitive price and deliver affordable, high-quality services that will encourage public safety users to adopt the network.
-Ultimately-because the network must be self-funding and FirstNet has stated that revenue from network users will be critical to this funding-the success of the network depends on whether FirstNet and AT&T generate enough revenue to operate it over the long term and whether public safety users adopt it, no matter how reliable and secure it is.
+Ultimately-because the network must be self-funding and FirstNet has stated that revenue from network users will be critical to this funding. the success of the network must be self-funding and FirstNet has stated that revenue from network users will be critical to this funding.
+FirstNet has stated that revenue from network users will be critical to this funding-the success of the network depends on whether FirstNet and AT&T generate enough revenue to operate it over the long term and whether public safety users adopt it, no matter how reliable and secure it is.
 FirstNet's Contract Oversight Mechanisms FirstNet must manage and oversee the implementation of the network contract to build, operate, and maintain the network.
-Federal internal-control standards also state that an entity's management retains responsibility for the performance of processes assigned to service Page 7 GAO-17-702T 11For additional discussion of factors that may affect user adoption, see GAO-15-407.
+Federal internal- control standards also state that an entity's management retains responsibility for the performance of processes assigned to service